Welcome to Victorian Page-

 ABOUT THE "CONDUCTOR"

 Barbara Onslow is a writer and lecturer.
 She began her career as a journalist but has taught in the college and university sector for many years, latterly at the University of Reading.
 She is the author of Women of the Press in Nineteenth Century Britain (Macmillan/Palgrave 2000) and numerous articles, reviews and encyclopedia entries on subjects in her specialist field - Victorian magazines and their women contributors.
-Most recently she has contributed a substantial number of entries to the Dictionary of Nineteenth Century Journalism.
-She is a member of the Society of Authors.
-Details of lecturing, writing and research she undertakes are included in her profile on their listing of authors.
+She contributed a substantial number of entries to the Dictionary of Nineteenth Century Journalism (Academia Press and the British Library, 2008).
+Her current research project focuses on the early nineteenth century illustrated annuals and their legacy to publishing, and she has contributed a chapter “Gendered production: annuals and gift books” to the recently published essay collection Journalism and the Periodical Press in Nineteenth-Century Britain (e.d.
+Joanne Shattock for Cambridge University Press).
+She is a member of the Society of Authors, and details of lecturing, writing and research she undertakes are included in her profile on their listing of authors.

-The design at the top of each page is taken from an engraving of the New Printing Press at the office of The Times newspaper c.
-1860; the caption-free images marking the Christmas supplement are based on larger illustrations in the Supplement itself, and the others are from a woman's magazine of 1872.
+The design at the top of this page is taken from an engraving of the New Printing Press at the office of The Times newspaper c.
+1860; the caption-free images here are usually based on images on the relevant page.
+All are taken from illustrations in nineteenth century magazines.